 (near bus stop)

 The locations have been chosen as both strategic and reasonably secure.
-There is a telephone beside each AED.
 Each AED location is identified by prominent signage.
 Each AED unit is located in a wall mounted cabinet of a distinctive type.
-The cabinet contains the AED unit and a list of AED trained operatives with telephone numbers.
+The cabinet contains the AED unit in a convenient carry case.

 Please click link for Automated External Defibrillator (AED) - Inspection Record.

 Please click Link for UL AED Procedure.

 The UL Medical Emergency Response Procedure can be seen here